lgauthie/mar-fmnet/README.md

-marsyas_util.py and plot_spectrogram.py should be placed in the same folder as the code examples.  marsyas_util defines some Marsyas helper functions we can use to set up mar systems easier, and plot_spectrogram can be used to draw a spectrogram of our output.
+marsyas_util.py and plot_spectrogram.py should be placed in the same folder as the code examples.  marsyas_util defines some Marsyas helper functions we can use to set up MarSystems easier, and plot_spectrogram can be used to draw spectrograms of our output.

 A tutorial on installing Marsyas and swig python bindings can be found [here](http://marsology.blogspot.ca/2011/09/installing-marsyas-with-python-bindings.html).